JoinColony/colonyJS/sdk/docs/_Examples_ColonyExample.md

 yarn global add @colony/colony-cli
 ```

-Install the `colony-starter-angular` package.
+Install the `colony-example` package.

 ```
-colony build colony-starter-angular
+colony build colony-example
 ```

-Alternatively, you can use [npx](https://www.npmjs.com/package/npx) and kickstart the `colony-starter-angular` package in one line without having to globally add the [colony-cli](/cli-colony-cli) package:
+Alternatively, you can use [npx](https://www.npmjs.com/package/npx) and kickstart the `colony-example` package in one line without having to globally add the [colony-cli](/cli-colony-cli) package:

 ```
-npx -p @colony/colony-cli colony build colony-starter-angular
+npx -p @colony/colony-cli colony build colony-example
 ```

 ## Run Examples